 - Additional characteristics for the petitioner

 Arie Lipinski is an Indiana criminal defense lawyer.
 Clients can get help in determining eligibility for expungement.
+The expungement lawyer Indiana residents trust can tell you exactly if you are eligible or not.

 - Confirm that you are eligible for expungement